National Neighborhood Survivability Rankings for Barbecue Restaurant

 StreetSpring's 2026 nationwide analysis ranks the top neighborhoods across all major US cities for Barbecue Restaurants.
 See which neighborhoods offer the highest Survivability Scores.

-StreetSpring's 2026 cross-market analysis reveals that St.Johns in Portland ranks as the #1 neighborhood in the United States for opening a Barbecue Restaurant, with 81% survivability.
+StreetSpring's 2026 cross-market analysis reveals that Fremont Park in Los Angeles ranks as the #1 neighborhood in the United States for opening a Barbecue Restaurant, with 82% survivability.
 The top 25 neighborhoods nationwide span 8 different cities, demonstrating that exceptional opportunities for Barbecue Restaurants exist across diverse markets.
-Neighborhood rankings are useful, but the exact odds for your location can only be seen by running a current survivability check in StreetSpring.
+Because new competitors open and close each week, the exact survivability score for any specific address is always best verified in StreetSpring's live platform.

 To understand the methodology behind these rankings, see our detailed guide: Survivability Score: How We Calculate It & Why It Matters.